 - Cost Share after deductible : This is the percentage of the cost of treatment that you have to pay after paying the deductible.
 In the table, 0% means that the insurance provider pays for treatment 100% once the deductible has been reached.

 In China, health care is not free, and getting good medical treatment can be quite expensive.
 Because of this, in our opinion, it is more than recommendable to take out a good international health insurance policy.
 The risks you expose yourself to without insurance or with poor-quality insurance are too high, and can bankrupt you and your family.

 There is no ideal insurance policy for everyone, and when you choose one, you will have to assess your specific needs, your budget, and the risks you want to expose yourself to.

 Finally, we strongly recommend, taking into consideration the information in this article, that you thoroughly read the conditions and benefits of an insurance policy before purchasing it or ask for the help of an insurance expert.

 Do you need help with health insurance for China?

 Do you live in China or are you going to move to China and need help choosing the best health insurance policy for you?
-Fill out the form below to get personalized advice and a quotation from the broker we recommend at the moment.
+Fill out the form below to get personalized advice and a free quotation from the broker we recommend at the moment.